-As told from Perry Collier's perspective, (2nd generation & current owner) the son of Harry Collier, founder of Collier's Bar in 1934 (present day Collier's Liquor Store) and nephew of Charles Collier (founder of Charlie's Bar)
+As told from Perry Collier's perspective, (2nd generation & current owner) the son of Harry Collier (owner of Collier's Bar & Collier's Liquor Store) and nephew of Charles Collier (founder of Charlie's Bar)

 Begining In The 1920's

 During the 1920's, my uncle Charles Collier owned and operated a speakeasy on Mansion Street.
 When Prohibition ended on December 5th, 1933, Charles began building a nightclub in the present day building that houses Collier's Liquor Store.
 Charles purchased one of the very first liquor licenses available for only $350 and officially opened the nightclub called Charlie's Bar on June 29th, 1934.
 A few years later, the name was changed to Collier's Bar.
 Remnants of the nightclub's entrance can still be observed today on the building's Mansion street corner.